MatthewLacerda2/world-wide-map/README.md

 The Spots are simply to get baseline data

 There is a React project to github pages so people can nicely visualize stuff

+# Known Issue

+We're using simple traceroute, vulnerable to load-balancing and thus different results No fix for anycasting yet